ryanj/restify-postGIS/README.md

 A live demo is available at: [http://nodegis-shifter.rhcloud.com/](http://nodegis-shifter.rhcloud.com/)

 ## Local Development
-Before you spin up a local server, you'll need a copy of the source code.
+Before you spin up a local server, you'll need a copy of the source code, and an installation of [nodejs](http://nodejs.org/).

 If you created a clone of the application using the `rhc` command (above), then you should already have a local copy of the source code available.
 If not, you can try cloning the repo using `git`, or taking advantage of the `rhc git-clone` command to fetch a local clone of any of your existing OpenShift applications: